osdnk/crypto-workshop-day-1/tasks.md

-# 🛠️ Roadmap and Refactoring Tasks for Lattice Crypto Prototype
+# 🛠️ Roadmap and Refactoring Tasks for Regev Encryption Prototype

 This document outlines key improvements and refactors to transition the current prototype into a secure, modular, and efficient cryptographic implementation.